The Hypertrophy Training Guide: How to Lift for Muscle Size

 Summary

 Hypertrophy training is a style of resistance training that’s designed to stimulate muscle growth.
 To do that, we train to maximize the strength and work capacity of our muscles.
-That allows us to build muscle faster, build more balanced musculature, and develop more versatile strength.
+That allows us to build muscle faster, build more balanced physiques, and develop more versatile strength.

 Here’s how to train for maximal muscle growth: